 A strong first-half Dragons display proved enough to secure the spoils and the Worthington Challenge Trophy at Rodney Parade.

-In their second pre-season outing of the campaign, Scarlets found themselves on the back foot early and despite enjoying plenty of possession and territory, trailed 22-0 at half-time.
+In their second pre-season outing of the campaign, Scarlets found themselves on the back foot early and despite enjoying plenty of possession and territory, trailed 22-0 early in the second half.

 An improved second-half showing saw Dan Jones, Corey Baldwin and Tomi Lewis cross for tries, but the Men of Gwent ran out deserved winners.